 The spleen is situated under your rib cage in the upper left part of your abdomen.
 It is responsible for many necessary functions of your body such as defending against infection, acts as a blood filter, replaces old red blood cells, storing white blood cells and platelets, etc.

 An enlarged spleen or a ruptured spleen may lead to pain on left side under ribs.
+This one also leads to left rib pain after eating.

 A number of infections and diseases may cause an enlarged spleen.
 The primary causes for the swelling are viral, bacterial or parasitic infections, Liver diseases, hemolytic anemia, some types of blood cancers, metabolic disorders and pressure on the veins in the spleen.